 Diverticula of the colon are common in older people.
 They commonly cause no symptoms, and in most cases no treatment is needed.
 However, a high-fibre diet is usually advised to help prevent complications.
 In some cases, diverticula cause pain and other symptoms.
-Sometimes a diverticulum may bleed which can cause a sudden, painless bleed from the anus, which can be profuse.
+Sometimes a diverticulum may bleed and cause a sudden, painless bleed from the back passage (anus), which can be profuse.
 In some cases, one or more diverticula become infected to cause diverticulitis.
-This can cause severe abdominal pain and fever and can require a course of antibiotics.
-Complications caused by diverticulitis such as an abscess or a perforated bowel are uncommon, but are serious.
+This can cause severe tummy (abdominal pain) and high temperature (fever).
+A course of medicines called antibiotics may be required.
+Complications caused by diverticulitis, such as a collection of pus (abscess) or a perforated bowel, are uncommon, but are serious.

 What are diverticula?

-A diverticulum is a small pouch with a narrow neck that protrudes from (sticks out from) the wall of the gut.
+A diverticulum is a small pouch with a narrow neck that sticks out from (protrudes from) the wall of the gut (intestine).
 Diverticula means more than one diverticulum.
-They can develop on any part of the gut (intestines), but usually occur in the colon (sometimes called the large bowel or large intestine).
-They most commonly develop in the section of the colon leading towards the rectum, where the stools (sometimes called faeces or motions) are becoming more solid.
-This is on the left-hand side of the abdomen.
+They can develop on any part of the gut, but usually occur in the colon (sometimes called the large bowel or large intestine).
+They most commonly develop in the section of the colon leading towards the back passage (rectum).
+This is where the stools (faeces) are becoming more solid.
+This is on the left-hand side of the tummy (abdomen).
 Several diverticula may develop over time.
 Some people eventually develop many diverticula.

 Who gets diverticula?

 Diverticula are common.
 They become more common with increasing age.
 About half of all people in the UK have diverticula by the time they are 50 years old.
 Nearly 7 in 10 have diverticula by the time they are 80 years old.

 The reason why diverticula develop is probably related to not eating enough fibre.
 Fibre is the part of food that is not digested.